practicingruby/practicing-ruby-paid/posts/v6/009-isolate-responsibilities.md

 One line explanation of each component with "No And’s, Or’s, or But’s"

-- Spyglass::Data::History -- Uses a PStore database to keep track of what links have been seen
+- Spyglass::Data::History -- Uses a PStore database to keep track of what urls have been seen

 - Spyglass::LinkFetcher::Reddit -- Converts raw data from a subreddit into Spyglass::Data::Link objects